awslabs/aws-sap-automation/software_download/readme.md

 All done!

-## Usage via Shell e.g. AWS Cloud9
+## Usage via terminal/shell e.g. AWS Cloud9

-**Note:** Make sure to allocate enough disk space of at least 20-30 GB!
+**Note:** AWS CloudShell comes with 1 GB of persistent storage only and can't be extended.
+Make sure to have enough disk space of at least **20-30 GB** temporarily available!

 ### Initialize